encode/django-rest-framework/docs/topics/api-clients.md

 ## Other commands

-**TODO**

-To display the current `Document`, use the `show` command.
+To display the current `Document`:

     coreapi show

-To reload the current `Document` from the network, use `reload`.
+To reload the current `Document` from the network:

     coreapi reload

-To load a schema file from disk.
+To load a schema file from disk:

-    load
+    coreapi load my-api-schema.json --format corejson

-To remove the current document, history, credentials, headers and bookmarks, use `clear`:
+To remove the current document, along with all currently saved history, credentials, headers and bookmarks:

     coreapi clear